 Usually such design is addressed using a Multidisciplinary Design Optimization (MDO), this method takes advantage of those coupling effects to find out the global optimal design of a launch vehicle, moreover it results in faster design time.
-Many different methods can be used in a MDO process, the most used are certainly CO (Cooperative Optimization) and MDF (Multi Discipline Feasible) [16] [17] [18].
+Many different methods can be used in a MDO process, the most used are certainly CO (Cooperative Optimization) and MDF (Multi Discipline Feasible) [15] [16] [17].

 The design strategy used in this master thesis, is not properly a full MDO, since it is not the aim of this work.
-Nevertheless it is possible to get some properties of the MDO method adopting a multidisciplinary approach.
-In this case there is no global optimization of the entire process, nevertheless a global overview of all the subsystems involved in the design has been kept.
+Nevertheless is possible to get some property of the MDO adopting a multidisciplinary approach.

-Particularly important is the work done by Francesco Castellini with his PhD thesis [19], where he designed a Multidisciplinary Design Optimization for an expendable launch vehicle; here many different Multidisciplinary approaches are shown including the one adopted in this master thesis.
+Particularly important is the work done by Francesco Castellini with his PhD thesis [18], where he designed a Multidisciplinary Design Optimization for an expendable launch vehicle; here many different Multidisciplinary approaches are shown including the one adopted in this master thesis.

 The choice here is mainly driven by simplicity and the presence of a well defined direction of proceeding in the design.
-Therefore it is possible to create a design path from requirements to outcomes that passes through different subsystems.
+Therefore is possible to create a design path from requirements to outcomes that passes through different subsystems.
 This is something currently done by in tactical missile design as can be seen in figure 1.4.
 The workflow of this master thesis follows a similar path, but the order of the subsystem and the back iterations are different.

-The decomposition in this case is called "hierarchic", meaning that it is worth designing some subsystems before others using its outputs as inputs of the followings.
+The decomposition in this case is called "hierarchic", meaning that some is worth designing some subsystems before others using its outputs as inputs of the followings.